 A German tennis maestro who, with a sublime serve-and-volley game, seized Wimbledon in a stunning upset over his more famous rival.

-Michael Stich played with a silken touch and intelligent precision that often made the game look effortless.
-Tall and lean, his game was built around one of the most accurate serves of his generation and a sublime volleying touch.
-For years, he operated in the shadow of his combustible compatriot, Boris Becker.
-Then, in 1991, on the sport's most hallowed lawn, Stich crafted a perfect tournament, culminating in a straight-sets final victory over Becker to claim the Wimbledon title.
-That triumph was no fluke; he reached two more major finals, won the year-end ATP Tour Championships, and soared to a world No. 2 ranking.
-His doubles prowess was equally sharp, netting Olympic gold and a Wimbledon doubles crown with John McEnroe.
-Since retiring, Stich has remained a respected and thoughtful voice in the sport, known for his administrative work with the German tennis federation and his insightful commentary.
+Michael Stich won the Wimbledon title in 1991, defeating Boris Becker in straight sets in the final.
+Tall and lean, he built his game around one of the most accurate serves of his generation and a sublime volleying touch.
+He reached two more major finals, won the year-end ATP Tour Championships, and rose to world No. 2.
+His doubles prowess earned Olympic gold and a Wimbledon doubles crown with John McEnroe.
+Since retiring, Stich has worked with the German tennis federation and provided insightful commentary.

 1965–1980